 Châteauneuf-du-Pape

-One of the most famous appellations in France – indeed, it is the birthplace of the appellation contrôlée system – Châteauneuf-du-Pape produces many of the finest wines in the southern Rhône.
-Whilst some excellent white wines are made in the appellation, it is for its world class reds that Châteauneuf is so renowned.
-With 13 different grape varieties permitted, there is potential for an enormous range of styles.
-However, it is the different approaches to wine-making that determine the general style of each estate's wines.
+One of the most famous appellations in France – indeed, the birthplace of the appellation contrôlée system – Châteauneuf-du-Pape produces many of the finest wines in the southern Rhône.
+Whilst some excellent white wines are made, it is for its world class reds that Châteauneuf is so renowned.
+With 13 different grape varieties permitted (generally, about 65-70% of a wine comes from Grenache with around 15% each of Syrah and Mourvèdre to add colour, black fruit characters, structure and complexity), there is potential for an enormous range of styles with a vast array of concentrated smells and flavours.
+Wines tend to be chewy with high glycerin and alcohol levels and good tannic structures, capable of considerable longevity, particularly in top vintages.
+It is not that long ago that old-vine Châteauneuf and Gigondas were added to the all-too-often dilute wines of the negociants of Burgundy which were then sold as luxury Pinot Noir.

 So, what are the 13 permitted varieties?